Disease/Disorder

 - Primitive reflexes, especially asymmetric Moro reflex, may be helpful in localizing a C5-C6 injury.
 Muscle stretch reflexes are typically absent or diminished in the distribution of the injury.
 Brisk reflexes suggest central etiologies.

 - Sensation to painful stimuli should be tested in C5-T1 dermatomes.
-Observation of responsive grimacing can be helpful.1,5 Absent sensation may indicate avulsion or rupture.
+Observation of responsive grimacing can be helpful.1,6 Absent sensation may indicate avulsion or rupture.
 Sensory evaluation may augment motor evaluation if withdrawal to painful stimulus is evoked.1

 Functional assessment

-The Modified Mallet Scale
+The Modified Mallet Scale14

-- Scoring ranges from 1 (no function) to 5 (normal function).1,3,5
+- Scoring ranges from 1 (no function) to 5 (normal function).

-The Active Movement Scale (AMS)
+The Active Movement Scale (AMS)15

 - Rates the child’s ability to move the limb in space in antigravity and gravity eliminated positions.
 There are 15 test movements used to evaluate the entire brachial plexus.
 Scoring ranges from 0-7 with scores above 5 indicating antigravity strength.

-The Toronto Test
+The Toronto Test16

 Laboratory studies are not typically of significant clinical utility in NBPI.
 They may be more useful in the clinical work up of other elements of the differential diagnosis.